 Information on fees can be found on our pricelist and equate to our dual hourly instruction rate + £50.00 per hour for CBIR.
 Notably, all instrument approach fees at EGSC are not included in the training package, however, whilst training in our aircraft you will be eligible for a significant reduction on the Cambridge Airport list prices.

 Having passed the flight test, the CBIR gives a PPL or CPL exactly the same privileges as the IR from the integrated or modular ‘professional’ courses.

 A big advantage of the IR is that it is an ICAO rating valid worldwide.
 So flying to France for a long weekend is less likely to be spoiled by bad weather for the return trip.

 Our fleet of IFR-equipped aircraft include one PA28 Warrior with two Garmin 430 avionics.
 This is particularly pertinent as the IFR world is moving towards Performance Based Navigation using an IFR-approved GPS system.

 NB: Upon completion of the course, the rating must be issued within 36 months from the date of passing the theoretical knowledge exams.

-The Instrument Rating is valid for 12 months from date of test; we are pleased to offer extensive advise on this and to be able to facilitate renewals and revalidations to the IR too.
+The Instrument Rating is valid for 12 months from date of test; we are pleased to offer extensive advice on this and to be able to facilitate renewals and revalidations to the IR too.
 For more on this check out our currency page.